linz/postgresql-tableversion/doc/table_version.md

 **Exceptions**

-throws exception if the source table:
+Throws an exception if the source table:

 - does not exist
 - is already versioned